AmanPriyanshu/ProTaska-GPT/README.md

 3. **Task Recommendations:** Leveraging its GPT-backbone, it generates a customized set of tasks tailored to each dataset, providing users with valuable project ideas and challenges.
 4. **Algorithm Suggestions:** Based on the dataset characteristics, it suggests suitable machine learning algorithms, enabling users to make informed decisions during their project journey.
 5. **Beginner-Friendly Tutorials**: ProTaska-GPT offers to generate a collection of beginner-friendly tutorials that guide users through common data science workflows, step-by-step, fostering practical learning and skill development.

+## 💁 Contributing

+This is an open-source project and we would be really grateful to any contributions.